You are viewing a story from harrypotterfanfiction.com

 I don’t know why but his concern annoyed me.
 I knew he couldn’t actually be sincere in his sympathy and I was not going to fall for his tricks and so I responded in the only way that I could.
 The only way that I knew how.
 The way that I had been speaking to him for years- with complete and utter loathing.

 ‘What the hell does it look like Malfoy?
 Just because you’re an emotionless prick, doesn’t mean that everyone else is.’
-His face recoiled in slight shock and I immediately felt a little bit guilty and mean that I was being so horrible when he seemed to be genuinely concerned, but I had started now and I couldn’t stop.
+His face recoiled in slight shock and I immediately felt a little bit guilty that I was being so horrible when he seemed to be genuinely concerned, but I had started now and I couldn’t stop.

 ‘I’ve told you before Granger, you know absolutely nothing about me, so stop making assumptions and pretending that you know what I’m like,’ Malfoy retorted, trying to keep calm, but unable to stop the anger and annoyance creeping back into his voice.